Fangjin98/Fangjin98.github.io/source/_posts/INAReview.md

 **FEATURES**

 - consider the impact of in-network aggregation to synchronous training and asynchronous training
   - Synchronous: reduce end-to-end latency.
   - Asynchronous: convergence with faster weight updates.
 - Hierarchical aggregation at the rack scale.
   - The switch will forward the aggregated segment to the switches in the higher level for global aggregation.
   - The switch will select the one with the smallest value of IP address among the multiple higher level switches.
 - The control plane  maintains a member ship table for the current training job.
 - **Asynchronous training: Local gradient computing, gradient aggregation and weight update can be pipelined.**

-1. SwitchML: Using a programmable switch to replace the PS to aggregate the gradients.
-2. ATP: Using programmable switches.
-However, they adopt static routing scheme, may leading to poor performance.

 <!-- **CHALLENGES**